MikeHopley/ftl-event-safety/index.md

 Events can kill crew or damage hull.
 To reduce tedious wiki checks, here's a categorised guide.
 Some events appear in multiple categories.

 I've picked memorable phrases from each event.
-Sometimes the phrase is from your *choice* text, instead of the *intro* text.
+Sometimes the phrase is from your *choice* text.

 ## Simple crew death events

 These are simple binary choices.
 Is it safe to board that space station or not?

 "Boarding" can be risky, but "examining" or "hailing them" is safe.
 Whenever you *send your crew*, expect to lose them.
 Clone bays cannot cure disease, but upgraded medbays can.
-There's an evil [Teleporter blue option](https://ftl.fandom.com/wiki/Merchant%27s_Request) that does not save your crew.
+There's an evil [Teleporter blue option](https://ftl.fandom.com/wiki/Small_research_station_with_no_response) that does not save your crew.

 | Text cue | Crew death? | Medical counter | Aide-memoire |
 |----------|:-----------:|:---------------:|--------------|